tudelft3d/website/projects/geobim-benchmark/software.md

 This would inform about the progress of the benchmark, and would also guide participants in the choice of the tools to be tested.

-Notice that, even if the aim is to test the highest possible number of software/tools/procedures, the same software/tool/procedure can be tested more than ones; this will allow testing replicability (see the [FAQ section](https://3d.bk.tudelft.nl/projects/geobim-benchmark/faq.html)).
+Notice that, even if the aim is to test the highest possible number of software/tools/procedures, the same software/tool/procedure can be tested more than ones, especially for highly customisable tools (like Safe Software FME); this will allow testing replicability (see the [FAQ section](https://3d.bk.tudelft.nl/projects/geobim-benchmark/faq.html)).

-!!This page is **under construction**, moreover, **you are free to test other tools, not in this list yet**.
-We will add them as soon as you will register your participation.!!
+In addition, **you are free to test other tools, not in this list yet**.
+We will add them as soon as you will register your participation.

 ## Tools for Task 1